PAINTINGS 041 - 050

 Tuesday 5/1/1990 - Private Collection

 One of my brothers is an exceptional guitarist.
 He's got that thing when he plays where he makes it look effortless, and along with the quality of his note choices I am always inspired when I listen to his playing.
 This is a painting for him, about him, because of his playing.
 Like the rest of my paintings it was created because it showed up in my mind's eye and demanded to be made next.
-Like each note in a blazing guitar solo, they demand your attention and your ear and set you up for the next one coming, as if you had no say in the matter.
+Just like the notes in a blazing guitar solo, with each note demanding your attention and your ear to set you up for the next one coming, this painting presented itself to me as if I had no say in the matter.
 And this kind of immediacy in rock/pop music guitar solos is one of the few transformational joys I get to have while listening to music as I paint.
 Talk about gratitude...

 Acrylic on wood panel - 12 in. x 16 in.